josephearl/website/README.md

 Content is stored as plain old Markdown in the `content` directory.

-Static HTML is generated from the content using Hugo and saved into the `public` directory.
+Static HTML is generated from the content using [Hugo](https://gohugo.io) and saved into the `public` directory.

-Netlify detects changes to the Git repository and continually builds and deploys the site, as well as managing SSL certificates with Lets Encrypt.
+[Netlify](https://www.netlify.com) detects changes to the Git repository and continually builds and deploys the site, as well as managing SSL certificates with Lets Encrypt.

-[Netlify CMS](https://www.netlifycms.org) is a single-page app stored as a Git submodule in the `static/admin` directory and available from [/admin](https://www.josephearl.co.uk/admin) which lets you edit the content from the live site and save the changes back to the GitHub repo.
+Users can log into the [Netlify CMS](https://www.netlifycms.org) single-page app at [/admin](https://www.josephearl.co.uk/admin) and edit the content, which saves changes back to the GitHub repo.

 Test the site locally: